 We are always looking for software and solutions that make the Nintex Platform easier to use.

-Foxtrot RPA does just that.
+Nintex RPA does just that.
 It has an intuitive, design-driven user interface, making it a perfect fit for the Nintex Platform.
-Together, Nintex and Foxtrot RPA provide the fastest time-to-value when it comes to robotic process automation, and we’re excited to see how far we can push the technology in the future.
+Together, Nintex and Nintex RPA provide the fastest time-to-value when it comes to robotic process automation, and we’re excited to see how far we can push the technology in the future.

 The case for adoption with new technology